g-leech/argmin-gravitas/_posts/2017-12-01-why-no-philosopher.markdown

 The relatively small <i>active</i> effort on many questions (at most a few hundred careers, and more often much less than one) is a good argument for it not being impossible to solve philosophical questions.
 (Less-likely impossible in proportion to neglect.)<br><br>Also there's <a href="{{dai}}">the importance of</a> <a href="{{zhu}}">non-perverse philosophy</a> for making a future artificial intelligence; it doesn't need to be right or definite, but it needs to land in a non-insane part of philosophical space.<br><br>

+You can't naively ask philosophers how promising their work or their field is. _By selection_, most philosophers will automatically be metaphilosophical optimists.
+You also have to ask the overwhelming majority of people who engage seriously with philosophy and leave.
+(The one pessimist in my department is now a therapist instead.)

 <br>

 <hr />